-- By clicking on the loaded geographical data points on the map, the user can now see that the following flight lines have been georeferenced to individual CBDs (corresponding to the third column in Table 2): - flight line 2, 1978 (closest CBD: 282 in image 013_0014525_0014550_lowqual.jpg). - The user may now simply go to the folders of the respective years and flight lines (in this case the folder 1978_fl02) , locate the image, and download it and download them.
+- By clicking on the loaded geographical data points on the map, the user can now see that the following flight lines have been georeferenced to individual CBDs (corresponding to the third column in Table 2): - flight line 2, 1978 (closest CBD: 282 in image 013_0014525_0014550_lowqual.jpg).

+The user may now simply go to the folders of the respective years and flight lines (in this case the folder 1978_fl02) and download them.
 If our user is interested in knowing the exact location and ice thickness of CBD 282, then they must examine the image named 013_0014525_0014550_lowqual.jpg at CBD 282.
 An example of this image is shown in Fig. 7.
 The exact location of CBD is given by the small indicator below the time of acquisition in the upper right part of the radargram.
 The corresponding indicator for CBD 283 is marked with a blue circle.
 According to the coordinate files downloaded from the Geographical_coordinates folder, CBD 282 corresponds to the location 65.167N and -43.8, surface height above sea level is 2487 m and bed height above sea level is 251 m.
 The ice thickness is thus 2236 m.
 Thus, the vertical extent of the radargram between surface reflection and bed reflection at CBD 282 is 2236 m (indicated with a purple line in Fig. 7).
 The horizontal extent is equivalent to the distance between the indicators which is one nautical mile.
-The somewhat tedious example above illustrates that the DTU database is more convenient for bulk download.
-A user wishing the examine englacial properties from the ice-sheet margin to Dve-3 may follow the first steps and then simply download the entire 1978_fl02_folder.

-5 Conclusions
+240 5 Conclusions